Thean Hou Temple: Prayer hall

 Interior prayer hall with Mazu (Tian Hou).

 The prayer hall houses three altars, each altar with a large statue of one particular deity or goddess.
 The altar on the right is dedicated to Guan Yin, the Goddess of Mercy.
 Tian Hou Niang Niang is in the centre while Shui Wei Sheng Niang (the Goddess of the Waterfront) is at the left.
 In the middle of the hall and between the altars are two pairs of Kau Cim oracles that can be used by visitors.
 Despite the dedication to Tian Hou, worship of Guan Yin is a recurrent theme at the temple.

 External

 In addition to her altar in the prayer hall, there is a smaller statue of Guan Yin to the right of the hall, set amongst rocks and falling water.
 Here one can kneel and receive a blessing of water from the statue.
 Outside the temple at the entrance to the grounds, there is a larger statue, similarly set amongst rocks and falling water.
 Other features include a Chinese Medicinal Herbs Garden, a Wishing Well as well as a Tortoise Pond.
 There is also a large statue of the goddess opposite the temple, along with a collection of other large statues that include representations of the twelve animals of Chinese astrology.
+A Yue Lao statue was also placed in the temple grounds, hence making Thean Hou Temple one of the popular pilgrimage sites among believers in Malaysia, especially from Klang Valley region who seek for relationships and marriage.